Travel and Safety Information

 We at LingoTaxi are doing our best to apply all possible safety measures to make sure our passengers arrive at their destination sound and safe.
 To take away some of the hassle of the new global reality, we advise all our passengers to carefully prepare their trips in advance.

-Below, our team has put together some relevant information for preparation.
-Please note that local regulations might change quickly and might not always be immediately up-to-date on this website.
+Next, our team has put together some relevant information for preparation.
+Please note that local regulations might change quickly and information might not always be immediately up-to-date on this website.

 For any questions, please contact our English-speaking customer service by email or chat.
-We’re available 24/7 for you.
+We are available 24/7 for you.

 Travel to Russia

 Starting 15 July, foreign visitors to Russia must present English or Russian-language proof that they have tested negative for the coronavirus in the past 72 hours to be allowed entrance.